SystemsApproach/tcpcc/avoidance.rst

-Our final example is New Vegas (NV), an adaptation of Vegas's delay-based approach to datacenters, where link bandwidths are 10Gbps or higher and RTTs are typically measured in the ten's of microseconds.
+Our final example is New Vegas (NV), an adaptation of Vegas's delay-based approach to datacenters, where link bandwidths are 10Gbps or higher and RTTs are typically measured in the tens of microseconds.
 This is an important use case that we return to in Chapter 7; our goal here is to build some intuition.